ShashankVM/extract_audio/README.md

 2. GNU parallel 20210822

 ## Features
-- Leverages ffmpeg to extract audio stream from video formats like mp4, webm and mkv.
+- Supports Parallel Processing
-- Audio file can be in written in any audio format.
+- Leverages FFmpeg to extract audio stream from video formats.
 - Output filename has all spaces in the input filename replaced with underscroll for ease of use in Linux.
-- Supports AAC (Advanced Audio Coding Standard)
+- Supports Parallel Processing using GNU Paralle
-- Supports Parallel Processing
+- Supports AAC (Advanced Audio Coding Standard) and all codecs supported by FFmpeg.

 ## How to run the script
 Copy this script into the folder you need to perform conversion, and then run